Pravin93-Murugesan/Neural-Networks-Hobby-Projects-/README.md

-# Neural-Networks-Hobby-Projects-
+# Neural Networks and Image Recognition

+With increasing reserach work carried out in deep learning over the last decade, image recognition systems have improved and are now used in many applications.
+Neural networks have been trained to perform: *Image recognition & classification, Object detection, Image style transfer, Image colorization, Image reconstruction, Image super-resolution, and many more*.

+In this hobby project, the work is related to the first mentioned application.
+On Jupyter notebooks, one will find detailed information on:
+- Compiling and training a neural network model
+- Accuracy and evaluation of a neural network model
+- Convolutional neural networks in Keras
+- Modifying pre-trained neural networks
+  - Enhancements to convolutional neural networks (Transfer Learning)
+  - Modifying pre-trained neural networks

-Neural networks are trained to recognize and classify images.
-MNIST dataset (handwritten digits as images) is used and the work is done with Keras (an open-source neural-network library written in Python).
-An example of handwritten digits is shown.
+MNIST and CIFAR-10 datasets are used and the work is done with Keras (an open-source neural-network library written in Python).
+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes.
+The MNIST is a database of handwritten digits (black and white images and size normalized to fit in a 28x28 pixel box).
+An example of a handwritten digit from MNIST is shown.

 <!-- COMMENT -->
 <!-- writing the markdown for each image on the same line -->